Biotis/public-data-etl-korea_Douzone_Internship/README_en.md

 ---

-## 🧑‍💻 About the Author
+## About the Author

 Jung Seungil (정승일)

-GitHub: github.com/Biotis

 Email: rhjung2001@gmail.com

 ---

-## 📬 Contact
+## Contact

-If you have any questions, feel free to reach out via GitHub or email.
+If you have any questions, feel free to reach out my email.

 ---